davidptclark/be-nc-news/README.md

 https://davidc-nc-news.herokuapp.com/api

-Following this URL will produce a JSON file that will list all available endpoints, with available queries, example request bodies, and example responses.
+Following this URL will produce a JSON file that will list all available endpoints: with available queries, example request bodies, and example responses.

 For example: